fengcong1992/fengcong1992.github.io/_pages/about.md

 News
 ------
+* 07/22: I gave a talk at the King Abdulla City Atomic and Renewable Energy Workshop hosted by the Joint Institute for Strategic Energy Analysis, titled 'Machine Learning Applications in Power Systems'.
 * 07/22: We presented two papers in the 2022 Power and Energy Society General Meeting in Denver, CO.
 * 07/22: I gave a talk at the Center for Wind Energy at the University of Texas at Dallas, titled 'Meteorology-informed Artificial Intelligence for Solar Forecasting'.
 * 06/22: I am involved in the organizing committee of the [IEEE PES Grid Edge Technologies Conference and Exposition](https://pes-gridedge.org).